12th November 2019

 A tectonic shift for the Energy Industry is on the horizon.

-We’re amidst one of the most exciting times as the grid storage market is finally taking off, giving rise to radical new opportunities in the energy sector for utilities, customers, policymakers and the economy.
+We’re amidst one of the most exciting times as the grid storage market is finally taking off, giving rise to radical new opportunities with artificial intelligence in the energy storage sector for utilities, customers, policymakers and the economy.

 Moreover, the potential of energy storage in shaping and smoothing variable generation and supporting changing demand will enable catalytic advancement in the energy sector, especially with renewable sources.